zxch3n/object-detection-labeler/README.md

 Put your unlabeled image file under `/server/public/images` and start labeling.

-The annotation will be saved in `/server/labeledData`, you can change it in the `/server/config.js` file.
+The annotation will be saved in `/server/labeledData`, you can change the output path in the `/server/config.js` file.